jameschristou/AttributeBasedBinding.AspNet/readme.md

 ```

 #### Singleton Binding To Self
 This binding type causes a single instance of the service to be created for the lifetime of the application.
-This instance is then shared by all consumers.
+This instance is then shared by all consumers of the service.
 ```
 [BindToSelfAsSingleton]
 public class MessageProvider